 Stock market today: Asian shares mostly decline, while Tokyo again touches a record high

-Asian shares are mostly lower, although the Tokyo stock markets touched another record high in morning trading
+Asian shares are mostly lower, although the Tokyo stock markets reached another record high

-TOKYO -- Asian shares mostly declined Monday, although Tokyo's benchmark Nikkei 225 index touched another record high in morning trading.
+TOKYO -- Asian shares mostly declined Monday, although Tokyo's benchmark Nikkei 225 index reached another record high.

-The Nikkei 225 gained 0.5% to 39,309.76.
+The Nikkei 225 gained 0.4% to finish at 39,233.71.
 Trading was closed in Tokyo for a holiday on Friday.
-The benchmark surged to an all-time high on Thursday.
+The benchmark also surged to an all-time high on Thursday.

 The weakness of the yen is one factor attracting many foreign investors to Japanese shares, said Stephen Innes of SPI Asset Management.